Solanus Casey: Childhood and studies

 Bernard Francis Casey (nicknamed "Barney") was born on November 25, 1870, on a farm in the town of Oak Grove, Pierce County, Wisconsin, the sixth of sixteen children born to Irish immigrants Bernard James Casey and Ellen Elizabeth Murphy.
 He was baptized on December 18, 1870.

 He contracted diphtheria in 1878, permanently damaging his voice, leaving it wispy and slightly impaired; two of his siblings died from the disease that year.
 The family later moved to Hudson, Wisconsin.
 In 1878, he began school at Saint Mary's, but this was cut short in October 1882 when the family relocated again, to Burkhardt in Saint Croix County.
 In 1887, he left the farm for a series of jobs in his home state and nearby Minnesota, working as a lumberjack, a hospital orderly, a guard in the Minnesota state prison, and a street car operator in Superior.
 His time as a prison guard saw him befriend a couple of Jesse James' cohorts.
 At first, he desired married life, but the mother of a girl to whom he had proposed suddenly sent her off to a boarding school.

 While working at his last job on the trolleys in Superior, Wisconsin, he witnessed a violent act that caused him to evaluate his life and future.
 Some reports say that he saw a drunken sailor standing over a bleeding woman with a knife in his hand.
 He then acted on a call to the priesthood.
 Due to his limited formal education, he enrolled at Saint Francis High School Seminary, the minor seminary of the Archdiocese of Milwaukee, in January 1891, hoping to become a diocesan priest.
 Classes there were taught in either German or Latin, neither of which he knew.
 In due course, he was advised that he should consider joining a religious order if he wanted to become a priest due to his academic limitations.
 He returned home before deciding to make his application.

 While reflecting before a statue of the Blessed Virgin Mary, he heard her spiritual voice telling him to "go to Detroit".
 He then applied to the Order of Friars Minor Capuchin in that city.
 He was received into it on January 14, 1897.
 He was given the religious name of "Solanus" after Saint Francis Solanus; both men shared a love of the violin.
 He made his vows on July 21, 1898.
 He struggled through his studies but received ordination to the priesthood on July 24, 1904, from Archbishop Sebastian Messmer at Saint Francis of Assisi Church in Milwaukee.
 Because he had not performed well enough in his studies, he was ordained as a "simplex" priest.
+(Under the 1917 Code of Canon Law, a simplex priest could not preach at Mass or take confessions.)
 He celebrated his first Mass on July 31, 1904, in Appleton, with his family present.